574n13y/Dev_Ops/Day23.md

 4. **DevOps**: What is continuous integration?
+   - Continuous Integration (CI) is a DevOps practice where developers frequently merge their code changes into a shared repository.
+Automated tests and builds are triggered to ensure code quality and functionality.

+   - **Benefits**:
+    - Detects bugs early.
+    - Reduces integration issues.
+    - Speeds up development and deployment cycles.
+   - **Popular Tools**: Jenkins, GitHub Actions, GitLab CI, CircleCI.

 5. **Tools & Technology**: Install Node.js and run a basic script.
 6. **Scenario**: Your team wants to automate testing in a CI/CD pipeline.
 How would you set it up?